ombahiwal/omkarb-com/README.md

 - `public/documents/Omkar_Bahiwal_CV.pdf` — downloadable CV asset.

 Feel free to extend sections or wire a CMS by swapping `profile.js` with an API call.

+## 📣 Social Sharing

+- `netlify/functions/share-card.js` renders a 1200×630 PNG on-demand via Resvg.
+The `<meta property="og:image">` tag points at this endpoint so social networks fetch fresh artwork whenever `omkarb.com` links are shared.
+- Pass `?focus=1` (or any summary index) to emphasize a different summary line: `https://omkarb.com/.netlify/functions/share-card?focus=1`.
+- Update `index.html` if you deploy under a different domain so the `og:url` and image URLs stay accurate.